Hydrogen production in South Africa – the fuel of a green future?

 Hydrogen is an extremely abundant element, and we can produce it with a marginal carbon footprint, if harnessed properly.

 And platinum will assume a particularly important role in the production of hydrogen as a clean energy source.
-It is the catalyst material used in the proton exchange membrane (PEM) electrolysis process to produce green hydrogen if the electricity input is harnessed from green renewable energy sources.
+It is the catalyst material used in the proton exchange membrane (PEM) electrolysis process used in green hydrogen production if the electricity input is harnessed from green renewable energy sources.